William Tecumseh Barks

-William Tecumseh Barks (January 30, 1840 - July 1, 1906) was a civic leader and poet in Pittsburgh, Pennsylvania.
-He was an officer in the 54th Massachusetts Regiment during the American Civil War (1861-1865) and many of his poems were based on themes from the war.
+William Tecumseh Barks (January 30, 1840 – July 1, 1906) was a civic leader and poet in Pittsburgh, Pennsylvania.
+He was an officer in the 54th Massachusetts Regiment during the American Civil War (1861–1865) and many of his poems were based on themes from the war.
 After the war, he joined the Pittsburgh police force, becoming the force's second African-American member.

 Early life

-William Tecumseh Barks was born in Bedford, Pennsylvania on January 30, 1840.
-At the beginning of the American Civil War, he traveled to Boston to help enlist blacks in the Union Army, although blacks were not generally allowed to enlist until after the Emancipation Proclamation in January 1863.
-He enlisted on March 21, 1863 and was mustered in on March 30.
-He was a corporal in Company D of the 54th Massachusetts Regiment.
+William Tecumseh Barks was born in Bedford, Pennsylvania, on January 30, 1840.